BrucePerens/internationalize/README.md

 translation, but these can not be expected to be correct.
 There is not an exact one-to-one mapping of words in two languages to the same meaning.
 Nor can you expect the order of words in a sentence to remain the same, since grammars vary widely between languages.
-Thus, you may easily change the order of the interpolated expressions in the translated string.
+Thus, translators may easily change the order of the interpolated expressions in the translated string.

 To delve briefly into just one of the many differences between languages that complicate translation: